kubernetes-sigs/cloud-provider-azure/docs/azuredisk-issues.md

 Set uid in `runAsUser` and gid in `fsGroup` for pod: [security context for a Pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)

-e.g. Following setting will set pod run as root, make it accessiable to any file:
+e.g. Following setting will set pod run as root, make it accessible to any file:
 ```yaml
 apiVersion: v1
 kind: Pod